Updated October 9, 2023

 The three rules above can ensure that your focus outline will always be visible.
 But accounting for all of the different background colors in your palette can be easier said than done.
 But you can ensure you’ll always be in the clear by creating a focus outline style that incorporates one light outline and one dark outline.
 That way, you can build a single focus outline style that works in all scenarios.
 Your light outline will be visible on darker backgrounds and your dark outline will be visible on lighter backgrounds.

 What if I want to design something more complex?

 For some designers, focus states are another opportunity to apply creativity to a web design.
 And once you have some familiarity with the principles behind focus appearance, there is a ton of room for experimentation within the guidelines if you’re willing to do a little math.
-(You can check out the latest version, as of January 2023, of the focus appearance guidelines here.)
+(You can check out the focus appearance guidelines here.)
 But using our simplified approach as a starting point, you can be confident you’ve accounted for this overlooked aspect of accessible web design.